 The St. Maarten Heineken Regatta takes part in the Clean Regatta Program of Sailors for the Sea.
 Sailors for the Sea is a leading conservation organization that engages, educates, inspires and activates the sailing and boating community toward healing the ocean.
 They are a movement and pragmatic voice for action that offers boaters tangible opportunities to create a legacy and make a difference.

 Keeping both local and non-local’s aware of the environment of St. Maarten and the Caribbean is a strong point on the Regatta’s agenda.
-At this moment the St. Maarten Heineken Regatta has been awarded with a Golden Certificate and is very eager to maintain this level and try to improve on various points.
+At this moment the St. Maarten Heineken Regatta has been awarded with a Silver Certificate and is very eager to maintain this level and try to improve on various points.
 Together we can help and keep the ocean clean.
 Described below is what the St. Maarten Heineken Regatta will actually do in order to make everyone involved in this major event aware.